 To set a generated clock constraint, open the Create Generated Clock Constraint dialog box in one of the following four ways:

-• From the Constraints Browser, double-click Generated Clock.
+- From the Constraints Browser, double-click Generated Clock. - Click the Add Generated Clock Constraint icon

-- Click the Add Generated Clock Constraint icon - Choose Generated Clock from the Constraints drop-down menu (Constraints > Generated Clock). - Right-click any row in the Generated Clock Constraints Table and choose Add Generated Clock Constraint.
+• Right-click any row in the Generated Clock Constraints Table and choose Add Generated Clock Constraint.

 The Create Generated Clock Constraint dialog box appears.